duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-unlink the identity associated with the account
+Unlink the identity associated with the account.

 ### Scheduler - 2